xuankimtran/docs-1/pages/katalon-studio/docs/handle-webdriver.md

 - `Include/drivers/geckodriver_linux32/geckodriver`
 - `Include/drivers/geckodriver_linux64/geckodriver`

-- Replace the `driver.exe` file with the downloaded `driver.exe` file.

 >**Re-run the tests**
 >
 > After updating or downgrading WebDrivers, to make sure the current version of the browser driver is running smoothly, it is advisable to try **re-running the test** to resolve and check any pop-up issues.
 ## Use DriverFactory library

-Katalon Studio introduces DriverFactory to manipulate WebDriver instances by using Katalon keywords.
+Katalon Studio also offers DriverFactory library to manipulate WebDriver instances by using Katalon keywords.
 Learn more about [DriverFactory](https://docs.katalon.com/katalon-studio/docs/using_selenium_webdriver_katalon_studio.html#driverfactory).

 ## Use WebDriver Event Listeners

 > Starting in **Katalon Studio version 7.0.0**, the Katalon Studio's WebDriver extends the EventFiringWebDriver.
 Learn more about [EventFiringWebDriver](https://www.selenium.dev/selenium/docs/api/java/org/openqa/selenium/support/events/EventFiringWebDriver.html).

-You can use [WebDriverEventListener](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/support/events/WebDriverEventListener.html) to handle events started by the WebDriver, which happens before or after navigation, before or after a click, etc.
+You can use [WebDriverEventListener](https://seleniumhq.github.io/selenium/docs/api/java/org/openqa/selenium/support/events/WebDriverEventListener.html) to handle events started by the WebDriver, which happens for example, before or after navigation, before or after a click.

 Below is an example of how to add your custom `WebDriverEventListener` method: